Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Your company has just setup an Azure account and Azure Active Directory.
-They need to ensure that when users connect to Azure AD from the Internet from an Anonymous IP address, they are prompted to change their password automatically.
+### Your company has just setup an Azure account and Microsoft Entra ID.
+They need to ensure that when users connect to Microsoft Entra ID from the Internet from an Anonymous IP address, they are prompted to change their password automatically.
 Which of the following Azure service can help them achieve this requirement?

-- [ ] Azure AD Connect.
+- [ ] Microsoft Entra Connect.
-- [x] Azure AD Identity Protection.
+- [x] Microsoft Entra ID Protection.
-- [ ] Azure AD Privileged Identity Management.
+- [ ] Microsoft Entra Privileged Identity Management.
-- [ ] Azure Advanced Threat Protection.
+- [ ] Microsoft Defender for Identity.

 **[⬆ Back to Top](#table-of-contents)**

 ### A company is planning on creating several virtual machines that will be used to host web and database servers.
 You need to limit the type of connections from the web and database servers.
 Which of the following can be used to fulfil this requirement?

 - [x] Network Security Groups.
-- [ ] Azure AD Identity Protection.
+- [ ] Microsoft Entra ID Protection.
 - [ ] Azure VPN.
 - [ ] Azure Route tables.